-- The DDSM is responsible for the management of all EDS accounts, role assignment, security, and directory information for their organization and any affiliated public schools (child organizations). - The creation and management of EDS user accounts including username changes and password resets. - The appropriate assignment of roles. - Inactivate user roles when no longer appropriate. - Updating common and legal name of the district and all schools. - Adding and updating the official superintendent. - Adding and updating the official principal. - Adding and updating the official phone number(s), address(s), website, and email address of all schools within the organization. - Any employee or persons affiliated with an LEA wishing to access any non-public application available through the OSPI EDS portal will seek approval and access from the DDSM for that organization. - Any DDSM requiring assistance or direction in the execution of their duties as Data Security Manager should contact OSPI Customer Support. - It is necessary that the DDSM only provide access when requests are approved by the appropriate organizational level and the appropriate business need exists for access to confidential and/or sensitive data. - The DDSM is responsible for ensuring all users with roles providing access to their organization are aware of and have provided consent to follow any district, state, or federal laws or policies governing acceptable use of data contained within EDS and applications within EDS.
-Persons wishing to report unacceptable use of data pertaining to the DDSM's organization should report violations directly to the District Data Security Manager of said organization. - The DDSM is responsible for annually auditing the users who have access within their school district and child organizations to ensure only active employees have access.
+- 4.2.1 The DDSM is responsible for the management of all EDS accounts, role assignment, security, and directory information for their organization and any affiliated public schools (child organizations). - 4.2.1.1 The creation and management of EDS user accounts including username changes and password resets - 4.2.1.2 The appropriate assignment of roles - 4.2.1.3 Inactivate user roles when no longer appropriate. - 4.2.1.4 Updating common and legal name of the district and all schools - 4.2.1.5 Adding and updating the official superintendent - 4.2.1.6 Adding and updating the official principal - 4.2.1.7 Adding and updating the official phone number(s), address(s), website, and email address of all schools within the organization. - 4.2.2 Any employee or persons affiliated with an LEA wishing to access any non-public application available through the OSPI EDS portal will seek approval and access from the DDSM for that organization. - 4.2.3 Any DDSM requiring assistance or direction in the execution of their duties as Data Security Manager may contact OSPI Customer Support. - 4.2.4 It is recommended that the DDSM only provide access when requests are approved by the appropriate organizational level and the appropriate business need exists for access to confidential and/or sensitive data. - 4.2.5 The DDSM is responsible for ensuring all users with roles providing access to their organization are aware of and have provided consent to follow any district, state, or federal laws or policies governing acceptable use of data contained within EDS and applications within EDS.
+Persons wishing to report unacceptable use of data pertaining to the DDSM's organization should report violations directly to the District Data Security Manager of said organization. - 4.2.6 The DDSM is responsible for annually auditing the users who have access within their school district and child organizations to ensure only active employees have access. - 4.3 The role of OSPI Customer Support - 4.3.1 The OSPI Customer Support Team is the District Data Security Manager (DDSM) for: - 4.3.1.1 OSPI and all other State or Federal agencies. - 4.3.1.2 Other non-standard Educational Organizations with mutual agreement between OSPI and those organizations, such as but